AngeloFerrando/RationalMonitors/README.md

    git clone https://github.com/AngeloFerrando/RationalMonitors.git
    ```

 2. Install the required dependencies.
 You can use `pip` to install packages listed in a `requirements.txt` file if it exists.
-Currently, there doesn't seem to be one, so ensure you have Python 3.x installed.

    ```bash
    pip install -r requirements.txt